Model Focus

 Porsche 991 Carrera / Carrera T variant split

-These are the buyer lanes VINthusiast should keep visible so the page does not collapse meaningfully different cars into one generic Porsche bucket.
+These buyer lanes keep meaningfully different cars from collapsing into one generic Porsche bucket.

 Porsche 991 Carrera naturally aspirated reference